 Bodyweight Training: You Are Your Own Gym, is a long name for such a straightforward app.
 Personal trainer, Mark Lauren, guides you through workouts that are guaranteed to get your sweat on, even for the highest level of athlete.
-I challenge you to make it through a workout without being completely winded by the end.
+It's a challenge to make it through any of this app's workouts without being completely winded.

-Follow a pre-designed program or build your own exercise routine, then follow along with the 200+ videos that demonstrate exactly how to do each exercise.
+Train using one of their pre-designed programs or build your own exercise routine, then follow along with the 200+ videos that demonstrate exactly how to do each exercise.
 Mark guides you through the routine and tells you exactly when to take a rest break, then when to jump back into your routine.

 The beauty is you can get a great workout in a small space, like your dorm room or home basement, with zero equipment required.
 There is a small charge for this app, but compared to gym memberships this is a relatively small fee.

 Who doesn't love a good nap?
 Whether at home or getting a quick snooze in a library desk cubicle between classes, sometimes you just need a little extra shuteye.